wighawag/tutorial-hardhat-deploy/README.md

 Compilation finished successfully
 ```

-The contract has been successfully compiled and it's ready to be used.
+The contract has been successfully compiled and is ready to be used.

-# 4. Deployments Scripts
+# 4. Deployment Scripts

-Before being able to test or deploy contract, you can setup the deployment that can then be used both in test and when you are ready to deploy.
+Before you will be able to test or deploy your contract, you must set up the deployment process that can then be used both in testing as well as deployment to various live networks.
-This allow you to focus on what the contract will be in their final form, setup their parameters and dependencies and ensure your test are testing what will be deployed.
+This allow you to focus on what the contracts will be in their final form, setup their parameters and dependencies, and ensure your tests are running against the exact code that will be deployed.

-This also remove the need to duplicate the deployment procedures
+This also removes the need to duplicate the deployment procedures.

-## Writing deployments scripts
+## Writing deployment scripts
-Create a new directory called `deploy` inside our project root directory and create a new file called `001_deploy_token.ts`.
+Create a new directory called `deploy` in the project root, and in that directory create a new file called `001_deploy_token.ts`.

 Let's start with the code below.
-We'll explain it next, but for now paste this into `001_deploy_token.ts`:
+We'll explain it soon, but for now paste this code into `001_deploy_token.ts`:

 ```typescript
 import {HardhatRuntimeEnvironment} from 'hardhat/types';